 Meeting the Challenges of Your First Year Teaching

 Remember the pre-first day of school jitters you had as a kid?
 Multiply that by 100.
 It’s no surprise that first-time school teachers are filled with anticipation, excitement, fear, and self-doubt.
 Teaching is not just a responsibility to provide students with a meaningful education, but it’s a chance to inspire and make a long-lasting impact on their lives.
-What are some challenges that many first-year teachers have faced?
-And how have they met this challenge?
+What are two challenges that many first-year teachers have faced?
+How have they met these challenges?
 And, if you’re not a first-year teacher, what’s your role?

 Some teachers express that in their first year, at first despite being anxious, they were really just very excited to start, full of hope and new ideas.
 But as time went on, they were overwhelmed by problems they didn’t expect, and feelings of doubt as to whether or not they were up to the challenge.
 In fact, one estimate states that around 17% of teachers quit in their first five years, a number that actually seems to be lower than previously expected.
 So, the majority of new teachers do make it.
-What are the challenges some teachers face?
-What has helped them to meet these challenges?
+But that doesn’t mean it’s easy.

 Fear of failure